BenWassa/drop/docs/UX.md

-# 🌊 Drop - Daily Practice Journal UX Documentation
+# � Discipline ## Suggested Revamp to UX Vision

+🎯 Shift the philosophy

+- From "Habit Tracker" → to "Discipline Dashboard."
+The frame is not just "did I check a box?" but "what are my domain scores?"
+- From Generic Personas → to You.
+You're the only user — Pixel 8, offline-first, single Google Sheet.
+All design decisions should optimize for your ritual, not hypothetical users.
+- From Full-Feature App → to Minimal Core Loop.
+Every interaction should answer one question: "Did I live today according to my Sleep, Fitness, Mind, Spirit practices?"rd UX Documentation

 ## 📋 Overview

-**Drop** is a mobile-first Progressive Web App (PWA) designed for personal quarterly identity practice.
+**Discipline Dashboard** is a mobile-first Progressive Web App (PWA) designed for personal quarterly identity practice.
 It helps users build and maintain daily habits across four life domains: Sleep, Fitness, Mind, and Spirit.
-The app emphasizes frictionless input, joyful feedback, and offline-first functionality.
+The app emphasizes clear metrics, numeric domain scores, and offline-first functionality.

 ### 🎯 Core Philosophy
-- **Personal & Private**: Single-user, device-specific experience
+- **Performance-Focused**: Clear numeric scores and progress metrics
-- **Identity-Centered**: Habits organized by life domains rather than generic tasks
+- **Identity-Centered**: Habits organized by life domains for comprehensive discipline tracking
-- **Joyful & Supportive**: Positive reinforcement with celebrations and streaks
+- **Direct & Factual**: Straightforward feedback without decorative language
 - **Offline-First**: Full functionality without internet connectivity
 - **Mobile-Native**: Optimized for touch interaction and PWA installation